pavitra14/pavitra.dev/posts/automate-mouse.md

 ---
 title: "Automate Mouse Cursor Randomly via Python"
 date: "2021-06-27"
 excerpt: "Automate your desktop cursor using Python in Less than 20 lines your code.
-Usefull to always appear online in office applications :v"
+Useful to always appear online in office applications :v"
 ---

 # Automating Mouse Cursor